 It’s true, food is better on a stick, corn dogs, Popsicle, kabobs… and Cake Pops!
 Cake pops are the stylish way to eat cake as an adult; no fork needed.
 Thanks to Bakerella, these delicious tiny treats are now part of our mainstream dessert culture.

-Whether you decide to make homemade cakes and icing, or you are more of a visit the health food store and mutate the ready to eat aisle; you can customize these tiny vegan cakes to whatever holiday, event or occasion you wish.
-Depending on the route you decide to take, this process may be time consuming; so I have created the quick and easy way to wow your loved ones with this how to make easy cake pops video.
+Whether you decide to make homemade cakes and icing, or you are more of a visit the health food store and mutate the ready-to-eat aisle; you can customize these tiny vegan cakes to whatever holiday, event or occasion you wish.
+Depending on the route you decide to take, this process may be time-consuming; so I have created a quick and easy way to wow your loved ones with this how-to-make easy cake pops video.

-Perfect for a evening out with the girls, or an afternoon in at a baby shower, these customizable cake pops are easy to make, and fun to eat.
+Perfect for an evening in with the girls, or an afternoon at a baby shower, these customizable cake pops are easy to make, and fun to eat.
 Just stick them onto a cake pop stand and you’re ready to go!
 Vegan desserts for the win!

-- When your cake is ready, take it out of the oven and crumble it into a bowl, or use a potato masher and mash the crap out of your cake (in your bowl).
+- When your cake is ready, take it out of the oven and crumble it into a bowl.

 - Stir in your vegan frosting, a little at a time.
 Once your cake and icing cling together when you roll it in a ball, you’re ready to go.
 Stick this mixture in the fridge for about 15 minutes.

 - After the dough is a bit stiff, roll out your balls of cake.
 You want them to be about an inch and a ¼ thick.
 Roll them out and place them on a parchment paper-lined baking sheet, and refrigerate again.

 - Melt your chocolate chips in a double boiler.
 Mix in coconut oil.